 The next weekend, my friend came over to watch a tennis match and we decided to make our own crab stuffed mushrooms.
 Tasting the filling and adding a little bit of this and that along the way, we paved the way for a crab stuffed mushroom recipe that has since become a staple on my entertaining menu.

-These elegant mushrooms combine par-roasted mushroom caps with a filling of lump crabmeat, cream cheese, garlic, Gouda, and a touch of Dijon.
-These mushrooms are perfect for any celebration, from Christmas and New Year’s to game watch parties and beyond.
+These elegant mushrooms combine par-roasted mushroom caps with a filling of lump crabmeat, cream cheese, garlic, parmesan, Gouda, and classic seafood seasonings.
+They’re a great choice for any celebration, from Christmas and New Year’s to game watch parties and beyond.

 When you think about it, is there any special occasion that wouldn’t benefit from a stuffed mushroom on the menu?
 Not in my house!

-How to Make Stuffed Mushrooms: Pre-Roast the Caps
+How to Make Crab Stuffed Mushrooms: Pre-Roast the Caps

 I’ve gotten in the habit of pre-roasting the hollowed-out mushroom caps before stuffing, a tip I picked up from Cooks Country Magazine.
 The first time I tried the process with a family stuffed mushroom recipe, it was a game-changer!